|Confederation Cup 1999|

 Horacio Casarin was a football icon in 1940's and 1950's.
 He was Atlante's greatest player.
 He also played for Necaxa, Leon, Asturias, Club América, Real España, CF Monterrey and Zacatepec in his country, as well as FC Barcelona in Spain.
 He represented his country at the 1950 FIFA World Cup held in Brazil and scored a goal during the run of the tournament.

 ST: Hugo Sanchez

-He was considered to be the best Mexican player of all-time.
+Hugo Sanchez is considered to be the best Mexican player of all-time.
 He is remembered for his career in Spain where he played for both Atletico Madrid and Real Madrid.
 He won 5 straight Pichichi title in Spain.
-With Real Madrid, he won five consecutive league titles (from 1985-86 to 1989-90), the Copa del Rey in 1989, and the UEFA Cup in 1986.
+With Real Madrid, he won five consecutive league titles (from the 1985-86 to 1989-90 season), the Copa del Rey in 1989, and the UEFA Cup in 1986, playing alongside La Quinta del Buitre .
 The team was the dominant team in Spain during the 1980's.
+His nickname was "Hugoal".

 Guillermo Ochoa, Gerardo Torrado, Zague, Benjamin Galindo, Enrique Borja, Carlos Hermosillo, Jared Borgetti, Jesús del Muro, Andreas Guardado.

 -- Until in recent years, Mexican players tend to stay home and play in their domestic league.
 Hugo Sanchez is the greatest ever Mexican footballer.
 He was one of the few players before 2000's to play overseas.
 He made a big impact while playing in Spain.